 Queen’s Birthday Honours in New Zealand |

 Women who play rugby are some of the toughest and best athletes in the world.
-They always do their best to provide us with something to endeavor for.
+They always do their best to give us something to strive for.

-We hope you’ve liked learning about these amazing women, and we can’t wait to see what new talent comes out in the future!
+We hope you’ve enjoyed learning about these amazing women, and we can’t wait to see what new talent emerges!